 Depending on the season, activities might include 4 x 4 wildlife-spotting experiences; night safaris to search for deer or birds of prey; walking tours to visit remote archaeological sites; boat trips to uninhabited outlying islands, sunset barbeques or picnics on deserted beaches; fishing and foraging expeditions to catch lobster, shellfish or salmon, visits to working crofts or local mills; guided excursions to visit the best locations on Harris and Lewis; – to name just a few!

-Bespoke, three, five or seven day itineraries can be organised for guests, including pick-up and drop off at the Schoolhouse, lunch (and dinner if requested).
+Bespoke, three, five or seven day itineraries can be organised for guests, including pick-up and drop off at the Schoolhouse.
 Please note, planned, guided itineraries of this nature must be discussed and booked in advance, as part of your Schoolhouse booking.
 Please contact us should this be of interest to you and your party.
 Costs will be additional to accommodation charges and will be dependent on the length of itinerary selected, number of participants and exact activities chosen.

 The Best of the Islands from One Location